melowntech/workshop/tutorials/gpx-viewer.rst

         [16.2429312, 49.5161402, 0]
     ], 'float', null, 'some-path');

-Once we added all features to the geodata we can convert 'float' heights to 'fix' height.
-This process can take some time because terrain data have to loaded.
-For conversion is used following asynchronous function.
-In case you used 'fix' height you do not have to call this function.
+Once we added all features to the geodata, we can convert 'float' heights to 'fix' heights.
+This process can take some time because terrain data has to be loaded.
+The following asynchronous function is used for the conversion.
+In case you used 'fix' height you don't have to call this function.

 ::

     geodata.processHeights('heightmap-by-precision', 1, onHeightProcessed);

-The second function parameter sets desired resolution of heightmap from which are heights read.
-Value represents size of height sample in meters.
+The second function parameter sets the desired resolution of the heightmap from which the heights are read.
+The value represents the size of height sample in meters.

-Once we have geodata ready we can create free layer.
-But before that we have to define its style.
-You can image free layer as map layer with vector features.
-These vector features can styled with geodata styles.
-Each style has set of inner layers which will be rendered.
-Which feature will be rendered with which style layer is determined by style layer filter.
-When filter condition is fulfilled then feature is rendered with layer style.
-Note that style layer 'track-shadow' has properties 'hover-event' = true and 'advanced-hit' = true.
-The hovering events will be explained later.
+Once our geodata is ready we can create a map layer with vector features.
+In VTS terminology such layer is called a free layer because it is independent of other surfaces.

+The vector features can be styled with geodata styles.
+A style has a set of internal layers to be rendered.
+Each style layer has a filter with a condition that determines which features will be rendered in that layer.
+Note that in our example the style layer 'track-shadow' has properties 'hover-event' = true and 'advanced-hit' = true.
+These events will be explained later.

 ::